Key Takeaways

 Hair texture and density styling guide

-Understanding your oval face shape is crucial as it serves as a starting point for finding the right hairstyle.
-Real-world cuts fit better when you consider factors like texture, density, and the clothes you wear every day.
-Small tweaks, such as bang type, parting, and length, can greatly enhance your overall appearance, especially when transitioning from round to oval face shapes.
+Knowing your face shape is a strong starting point for finding the right hairstyle.
+Real-world cuts fit better when you also consider texture, density, and the way you actually style your hair day to day.
+Small tweaks, such as bang type, parting, and length, can significantly change the final effect.

 When visiting your salon, bring a checklist that includes hair texture, daily styling time, and must-keep features like length and fringe.
 By noting your unique features, including your striking cheekbones and prominent angles, you can ensure that your stylist creates a balanced look tailored to your oval face.